What Is Computer Science? Meaning, Jobs, and Degrees

 Building a career in computer science

-A career in computer science usually requires a bachelor’s degree, so you’ll want to begin building your resume with a solid educational foundation.
+Many careers in computer science require an associate or bachelor’s degree, so you may want to begin building your resume with a solid educational foundation.
 You’ll benefit from science, math, and technology classes as a high school student.
+Typically, you can expect a bachelor’s degree in computer science to take four years.
+Your first two years are spent taking general education coursework, and then you must select your specialization.

 Read more: Bachelor’s Degree in Computer Science: A Guide